tomcam/vuepress.github.io/custom1.md

 [Home](https://tomcam.github.io/vuepress.github.io/)

-# Creating a minimal Vuepress custom theme
+# Creating a minimal VuePress custom theme

 These notes show how to create a minimal custom theme from scratch and use it in a [Vuepress](vuepress.vuejs.org) site.
 The general outline is: